dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_3_further_theory.md

 - A wire carrying a current (current meaning a moving charge -> changing electric field) generates a magnetic field.
 - Turning this wire into a loop makes the magnetic field get stronger.
 - If the current alternates (as with oscillating current), the magnetic field from the loop also goes back and forth.
-- This alternating magnetic field creates current in another metal object (for example a radio receiver antenna).
+- This alternating magnetic field creates current in another metal object (for example, a radio receiver antenna).

 Since the magnetic field alternates anyway, the antenna doesn't have a "side".
 The radiation is strongest in the plane of the loop (to their sides, not facing the hole), while directly along the axis (through the hole) the signal is very weak.
 This is because the fields from different parts of the loop cancel in that direction.
 A loop antenna has a doughnut-shaped radiation pattern.